halizadehn/PPE/README.md

 - **KGIN:** This model combines various relationships within the knowledge graph to understand the intent behind interactions between users and items.
 The code is available at <a href="https://github.com/huangtinglin/Knowledge_Graph_based_Intent_Network">https://github.com/huangtinglin/Knowledge_Graph_based_Intent_Network</a>.

 - **KGAT:** This model build a collaborative knowledge graph and employs an attentive aggregation mechanism to generate representations for users and items.
-The code is available at https://github.com/xiangwang1223/knowledge_graph_attention_network.
+The code is available at <a href="https://github.com/xiangwang1223/knowledge_graph_attention_network">https://github.com/xiangwang1223/knowledge_graph_attention_network</a>.

 - **CKE:** This approach combines a collaborative filter (CF) module with knowledge embeddings of items derived from TransR.